 - Your day count in each city should make financial sense with your bank balance.

 If your route looks like a travel reel rather than a plan, add breathing room.
 Officers like itineraries that read like a human can actually take them.
-A dummy ticket for the exit leg ensures this without overcommitting financially.

 Onward From Schengen To A Non-Schengen Country